Kelsey Brookes

 Overview

-Brookes has had solo exhibitions in La Jolla, Los Angeles, New York, Detroit, London and Berlin.
+Often characterized by the influence of his early years as a molecular biologist, Brookes explores how our environment fixes our attention and in response, builds paintings using those same principles.
 His work was featured as the cover art for the Red Hot Chili Peppers’ 2012 “I’m With You” 7” records and The Flaming Lips’ 2013 “Stone Roses” LP.
 Brookes has teamed up with RVCA, VANS, and Insight 51, among others for numerous projects.
-His paintings are featured in the publications SKULL STYLE: Skulls in Contemporary Art and Design, GO WEST!: Cutting-edge creative in the United States.
 KELSEY BROOKES: Psychedelic Space is the first monograph of the artist’s artwork and examines three years of work and four solo exhibitions.
 His work belongs in esteemed private collections, as well as the public permanent collections of the Museum of Contemporary Art, San Diego, the Crystal Bridges Museum of American Art, and the Frederick R. Weisman Foundation.

 Artist Portrait: Lile Kvantaliani